ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

     [Arduino Store](https://store.arduino.cc/usa/) - This is sometimes the only place to easily find some Arduino boards.

+*Note: In many cases, the components listed below are examples of a type of product.
+The linked items are intended to serve as examples and are not endorsements of a specific item / specific items.*

 ## Mechanical Components

 ### Base / Frame / Chassis